maebug/Kolo/GenerateTrainingDataGuide.md

 - `header_prompt`: Main prompt for instructions to generate QA data.
 - `footer_prompt`: Prompt that specifies the expected output format.
   **DO NOT CHANGE FOOTER PROMPT UNLESS YOU KNOW WHAT YOU ARE DOING!
-IF YOU DO YOU MAY BREAK STEP (4) CONVERSION.**
+IF YOU DO YOU MAY BREAK CONVERSION.**

 ### **File Groups:**